eth-p/uni-chip8/docs/project/Product-Document.md

 Group members view announcements on Discord.
 Members can break down into smaller groups to discuss and work on minor issues using Discord.

-### Via SFU emails
+### Via SFU Mail

-Reserve for an emergency such as unable to contact a team member via the above methods.
+Reserved for an emergency such as unable to contact a team member via the above methods.

 ## Implementation Language